 What term deposits are offered by Citibank?

-- Citibank Term deposit.
-Earn a competitive interest rate on balances of or more with a term deposit through Citibank.
+- Citibank Term Deposit 10K.
+Earn a competitive interest rate on balance of $10,000 or more with a term deposit through Citibank.
 The terms are flexible, ranging from eight days to up to five years.
 There are no fees to consider unless you make an early withdrawal, plus you can choose the currency that you would like to save in.

 What are the pros and cons of Citibank accounts?